 Foster carers in Stockport are considering moving to private

-agencies after the local authority put an end to the temporary high
+agencies after the local authority put an end to the high payments

-payments it had been making, pending a Best Value review of
+it had been making, pending a Best Value review of child care.

 Last October, the council increased payments by more than